arangodb/docs/3.5/arangosearch-examples.md

 A simple AQL query executing this prefix search:

-    FOR doc IN someView SEARCH STARTS_WITH(doc.body, 'ThisIs') RETURN doc
+    FOR doc IN viewName SEARCH STARTS_WITH(doc.body, 'ThisIs') RETURN doc

 It will find the documents with the ids `1`, `2`, `3`, `4`, but not `5`.